Four years after the demise of the Land Rover Defender, the hotly anticipated new Defender Commercial will arrive in the UK in 2020.

-Firstly, it won’t be hand built; it will be built on a production line like the rest of its JLR siblings.
-And the location may come as more of a surprise, it will be built at Land Rover’s all-new Nitra factory in Slovakia alongside the Land Rover Discovery.
-There will also be the option of a bench seat in the front, accommodating up to three people including the driver.
+Firstly, it won’t be hand-built; it will be built on a production line like the rest of its Jaguar Land Rover siblings.
+And the location of the factory may come as more of a surprise; the new Defender will be built at Land Rover’s all-new factory in Nitra, Slovakia, alongside the Discovery.

-Loading and towing
+Defender Commercial: Loading and Towing

-Engine and driveline
+Defender Commercial: Engine and Driveline

-While we know passenger versions of the Defender will be available with either a 2.0-litre diesel or a 2.0-litre or 3.0-litre petrol, we imagine only the 2.0-litre diesel will be available on the commercial version.
+While we know passenger versions of the Defender will be available with either a 2.0-litre diesel or a 2.0-litre or 3.0-litre petrol, but we imagine only the diesel unit will be available in the commercial version.